What a dog guide assessment is

 What the dog guide assessment is like

 We have templates available to help with dog guide assessments.
-You don’t have to use the dog guide assessment templates if you don’t want to, but the evidence you provide must include all the information described in the template.
+You don’t have to use the dog guide assessment templates if you don’t want to, but the evidence you provide must include all the information the template asks for.

 Dog guide assessment templates